elastos/Elastos.Developer.Website/content/learn/did_sidechain/_index.md

 ### Decentralized IDs (DIDs)

 The DID (Decentralized Identifier) Sidechain issues completely decentralized IDs to users, apps, and devices that are not controlled by any individual or third party.
-DID is an autonomous and secure identification system.
+DIND is an autonomous and secure identification system.

 {{< spacer 1 >}}